 - Go to Network > Head over to the View Connection Status option.

-- Now, check if the NAT Type is showing Type 2 or Type 3.
+- Check if the NAT Type is showing Type 2 or Type 3.
 You can set it to Type 1 or Type 2 by enabling UPnP from the router settings.

 3. Check COD Vanguard Server Status

-You should also check out the Call of Duty: Vanguard server status from this link to cross-check whether there is a server downtime or service outage happening at that moment.
-If there is an issue with the server services then you’ll need to wait for some time until the problem has been resolved by the developers.
+You should also check out the Call of Duty: Vanguard server status from this link to cross-check whether a server downtime or service outage is happening at that moment.
+If there is an issue with the server services, you’ll need to wait until the developers have resolved the problem.
 There is nothing to do at your end in this case.
 At the time of writing this article, there is no server issue with COD Vanguard.

 That’s it, guys.
 We assume this guide was helpful to you.
 For further queries, you can comment below.